pelithne/k8s/workshop.md

   image: microsoft/azure-vote-front:v1
 ```

-Provide the ACR login server and `<unique name>` name so that your manifest file looks like the following example:
+Provide the ACR login server so that your manifest file looks like the following example:

 ```yaml
 containers: